 - In a series of 29 steel samples, 12 were damaged; 17 were not.

-- Heat exchanger tubing in the tube sheet was damaged.
+- The heat exchanger tubing in the tube sheet was damaged.

 - Catalytic reformer combined feed piping welds and base metal